hphelion/documentation/moonshot/manage.administration-dashboard.workloads.md

 To build OS Images, refer steps 3 - 7 defined in Section One – Creating Linux Images [Building Images](/cloudos/moonshot/manage/image-builder/).

-You need to run the following commands at the iLO console to set a node to  boot from PXE or HDDpersistently.
+You need to run the following commands at the iLO console to set a node to  persistently boot from PXE or HDD.

  * To set a node to boot from PXE persistently:<br>
 `set node boot PXE C<x>N<y>` <br>